 A good construction schedule is a crucial step toward finishing your project on time and on budget.
 Construction schedules should provide a clear picture of project timeframes and milestones, should be updated to track progress, and should be able to show what still needs to be completed.

 How are you keeping your project on schedule?
-Let’s take a look at a few of the more popular methods of generating a construction schedule.
+Knowing how to create a construction schedule is key to keeping everyone on track.
+Let’s take a look at a few of the more popular methods of creating a construction schedule.

 Table of Contents